-I like millipedes.
-I know it doesn’t make a lick of sense considering my intense dislike of their cousin, the house centipede, but I can remember catching millipedes when I was knee high to a grasshopper just to play with them.
+I like millipedes and I know it doesn’t make a lick of sense considering my intense dislike of their cousin, the house centipede.
+I can remember catching millipedes when I was knee high to a grasshopper, just to play with them.
 I would find a millipede, pick it up, watch it roll immediately up into a little protected ball, and let it sit in my palm until it felt safe enough to unroll itself and walk around on my hand.
 It was actually kinda therapeutic.
 All those little legs felt neat, and they moved so slowly.
 It was just sorta relaxing.

 Alright, now that you’ve all completely dismissed me as a total whack job, I’ll move on.
 Millipedes (all 6,000+ species) are in the class Diplopoda and are not insects at all.
 They are arthropods and more closely related to crustaceans and spiders than they are to bugs.
 A millipede, if the conditions are right, can live from five to seven years or longer.
 They are detrivores, which means they eat dead and decaying plant matter.
 These little beauties produce new legs almost every time they shed their exoskeletons and can have more than 400 total.
 Millipedes have a tendency to wander indoors in the late fall when temps start to drop in search of somewhere to overwinter.
 They also get restless in times of excessive rain.
 The overabundance of moisture can drive them out of their own homes and into yours.
 In some species, it can take up to five years to reach sexual maturity.
 Seems like a good thing, however, as once they do hit that mile marker, they can lay up to 300 eggs at a time.
 This is why they are so abundant and become such a problem for people, especially if you have them nesting indoors.
 As much as I like millipedes, I understand and respect other people’s fear of, disgust of, and desire to get rid of millipedes.

 Millipedes and Centipedes